The Rosemary Collins Cocktail marries a Tom Collins with rosemary simple syrup and it’s light, delightful, and a great warm weather sipper!

 For Rosemary Simple Syrup

 - ¼ cup sugar

 - 2 sprigs rosemary

 - 2 Tablespoons lemon juice

-- Pour over ice in a tall Collins glass and top with club soda.
+- Pour over ice in two tall Collins glasses and top off each cocktail with chilled club soda.

 - Garnish with a rosemary sprig and lemon slice.